 What is Yoga Therapy?

-Yoga Therapy takes the techniques of yoga and applies them to meet the needs of each individual student.
-Because every student is a unique individual, every Yoga Therapy program is different.
+Yoga Therapists apply the techniques of yoga to meet the needs of each individual student.
+Because every student is unique, every Yoga Therapy program is different.
 Even if two students have the same health condition, they are likely to receive very different Yoga Therapy practices.
-This is because Yoga Therapy does not simply address immediate symptoms in isolation.
-Instead, Yoga Therapy considers the needs of the whole person, taking into account their personality, health history, lifestyle, attitudes, belief system, preferences and more.
+This is because Yoga Therapists do not simply address immediate symptoms in isolation.
+They consider the needs of the whole person, taking into account their personality, health history, lifestyle, attitudes, belief system, preferences and more.

-Adore Yoga Therapy is grounded in modern clinical research and our skilful Yoga Therapy graduates blend ancient wisdom with modern science to support students to manage their health and wellbeing.
-The late Georg Feuerstein described Yoga Therapy as follows:
+Yoga Therapy here at Adore Yoga is grounded in modern clinical research.
+Our skilful Yoga Therapy graduates blend ancient wisdom with modern science to support students to manage their health and wellbeing.

 What happens in a Yoga Therapy session?